 Implications for Practice (especially in CX, Marketing, Business)

-- When you run a large-scale quantitative survey (e.g., customer satisfaction scores) and conduct in-depth interviews/focus-groups to understand the why behind the numbers, you create actionable insights: the numbers highlight problem areas, the stories explain them, and you can tailor interventions accordingly.
+- Run a large-scale quantitative survey (e.g., customer satisfaction scores) and conduct in-depth interviews/focus-groups to understand the why behind the numbers.
+The numbers highlight problem areas, the stories explain them.
+Tailor interventions accordingly.

 - For market research launching a product: quantitative data shows market size, segments, purchase intent and qualitative data reveals unmet needs, emotional triggers, messaging language.
 Mixed methods build both a quantitative business case and an emotional narrative for positioning.